 These interactions do not give the CEO confidence.

 The quarterly revenue number is critical for the CEO.
 He must report on it every 3 months to the board and shareholders.
 Today’s firms live and die by hitting revenue expectations.
-A few surprises and the CEO is gone.
-Given this short term perspective, forecasting’s importance has dramatically increased.
+A few surprises, and the CEO is gone.
+Given this short term pressure, forecasting’s importance has dramatically increased.

-Here are the three most common mistakes when it comes to forecasting:
+Here are the 3 most common mistakes when it comes to forecasting: